Matt2408/Data_Science_0172/README.md

 ## Research project
 ### Task definition
-10/15/2020 - Building a teamplate for our research plan.
-It will contain our project introduction, troubledomein, research questions (introduction), research sub questions and planning
+10/15/2020 (Working Alone) - Building a teamplate for our research plan.
+Brainstorming what it should include, what topics I want to include and check for spelling/grammar

-10/15/2020 - Writing the introduction, trouble domain, research main questions, planning.
+10/15/2020 (Working Alone) - Writing the introduction, trouble domain, research main questions, planning.
 I did not write the topic: 'Research Cards'.

+10/15/2020 - Review done by Dimitri and Mark -> Based on feedback I changed certain topics!

 Found at:
 https://dehaagsehogeschool-my.sharepoint.com/:w:/g/personal/19070861_student_hhs_nl/ET7nYTEmttlBpr4bRNv_xZEBaGyiV-plXR9AdcLf1JD8LA